isomerpages/moe-ast-moehc/_school-histories/Schools/Meridian Primary School.md

 In 2016, the school was accorded the Learning for Life Programme (LLP) in Student Leadership development.
 The programme adopts a whole-school approach and leads the students through the learning process using the “Head, Heart and Hand” approach.

-The school will be having her 20th Anniversary Celebrations in 2020.
+The school will be having her 20th&nbsp;Anniversary Celebrations in 2020.

 Principals:<br>
 \- Mr Eric Lim (2000–2007)<br>